 - Reimbursement will be limited to the cost of the same or similar treatment under the NHS.

-Your EHIC card was not accepted by a clinic in the EU?
+The hospital in the EU did not accept your EHIC card?
 You did not have an EHIC card at the time of treatment?
 You still can claim back medical expenses from for treatment abroad.
 EHIC does not give you the right to receive treatment in private clinics but EU directive allowed it.

 What to do if EHIC refund for treatment abroad was rejected?

 Usually, there is only one reason when EHIC refund application can be rejected.
 EHIC does not cover healthcare service provided a private clinic or hospital abroad.
-If your EHIC was rejected, You can still apply for NHS refund.
+Just so you know, you can still apply for NHS refund.

 How to claim back medical expenses from NHS?